Delwinder Singh: International career

-He was handed his first call-up to the national team in 2011.
-He became one of the youngest player to represent the Lions when he made his debut for the senior team against Philippines when he was just 18.
-As of March 2016, Delwinder earned 5 international caps for his country.
+Delwinder was handed his first call-up to the Singapore national team in 2011.
+He became one of the youngest player to represent the Lions when he made his debut for the senior team against Philippines at the age of 18.
+As of March 2016, Delwinder has earned 5 international caps for his country.
+He has also represented the Singapore U22.